x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 4. To view the contents of the **CmdletParameters** or **ModifiedParameters** fields in another log entry, change the array element index.

 ## Use Exchange Online PowerShell to search for audit log entries and send results to a recipient
-<a name="NewAdminAuditLogSearch"> </a>

 You can use Exchange Online PowerShell to search for audit log entries that meet the criteria you specify, and then send those results to a recipient you specify as an XML file attachment.
 The results are sent to the recipient within 15 minutes.
-For a list of search criteria, see [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).
+For a list of search criteria, see [Search-AdminAuditLog cmdlet criteria](https://docs.microsoft.com/Exchange/policy-and-compliance/admin-audit-logging/admin-audit-logging#search-adminauditlog-cmdlet).

 > [!NOTE]
 > By default, Outlook on the web doesn't allow you to open XML attachments.
 You can either configure Outlook on the web to allow XML attachments to be viewed, or you can use another email client to view the attachment (for example, Microsoft Outlook).
 For information about how to configure Outlook on the web to allow you to view XML attachments, see [View or configure Outlook on the web mailbox policy properties in Exchange Online](../../clients-and-mobile-in-exchange-online/outlook-on-the-web/configure-outlook-web-app-mailbox-policy-properties.md).